Juan-Jones/earnonlinemoney/content/blog/selling-digital-products.md

 ## Types of Digital Products

 Digital products come in various forms, each catering to different customer needs and preferences.
-You can [make money writing E-books], online courses, and software are popular choices for their educational and functional value.
+You can make money writing E-books, online courses, and software are popular choices for their educational and functional value.
 Other examples include digital art, music files, and templates, which offer creative and practical benefits.
 This diversity enables sellers to tap into multiple markets and niches effectively.

 ### Online Courses